-Each Employer and the Union agree to be bound by the terms and provisions of that certain Trust Agreement creating the Sound Retirement Trust dated January 13, 1966, and as subsequently amended.
+Each Employer and the Union agree to be bound by the terms and provisions of that certain Trust Agreement creating the Sound Retirement Trust dated January 13, 1966, and as subsequently amended and by all policies and other conditions of participation and eligibility, which may be established from time to time by the Trust's Plan Document, Summary Plan Description, and other pertinent rules, regulations, and Trustee actions.
 Further, each Employer accepts as his representatives, for the purpose of such Trust Fund, the Employer Trustees who will be appointed by Allied Employers, Inc., to serve on the Board of Trustees of said Trust Fund and their duly appointed successors.
-Each Employer and the Union also agree to be bound by the terms of the parties' Health & Welfare and Pension Agreement.
-At such time as the Kroger transfer to the UFCW Consolidated Fund is complete and all of the terms of the Kroger Pension Agreement have been met, Kroger will no longer participate in the Sound Retirement Trust.
+Each Employer and the Union also agree to be bound by the terms of the parties' Health & Welfare and Pension Agreement and as subsequently amended.

+During the term of this Agreement, the Employer shall pay into the Sound Retirement Trust and the Sound VAP Trust on account of each member of the bargaining unit the amounts as specified in this section.
-7.02 Contributions shall be paid on all compensable hours up to a maximum of 173 hours per calendar month.
-The term "compensable hours" shall have the same meaning as set forth in Article 18 - Health and Welfare/Dental.

-7.03 The total amount due for each calendar month shall be remitted in a lump sum not later than twenty (20) days after the last business day of such month.
+- 7.02 Contributions shall be paid on all compensable hours up to a maximum of 173 hours per calendar month.
+The term "compensable hours" shall have the same meaning as set forth in Article 18 Health and Welfare. - 7.03 The total amount due for each calendar month shall be remitted in a lump sum not later than twenty (20) days after the last business day of such month.
 The Employer agrees to abide by such rules as may be established by the Trustees of said Trust to facilitate the determination of contributions due, the prompt and orderly collection of such amounts, and the accurate reporting and recording of such amounts paid on account of each member of the bargaining unit.
 Failure to make all payments herein provided for within time specified shall be a breach of this Agreement.

-7.04 Vacation hours for continuing employees shall be reported and corresponding contributions paid in accordance with Article 4, section 4.11.

-7.05 Employer Contributions:

-7.05.1 Until the effective date of the new future service defined benefit variable plan ("Sound VAP Trust"), the Employer will continue to make contributions to the Sound Retirement Trust as described in this Section and the Employer's active employees will continue to earn benefit accruals under the Sound Retirement Trust.
-The Employers will contribute the following amounts and in accordance with Attachment A-1 (Albertsons/Safeway) and Attachment A-2 (Kroger) to the parties' Health & Welfare and Pension Agreement:

-Kroger (Fred Meyer and QFC):

-Meat Cutters & Wrappers Service Counter

-Base \$0.45 \$0.225

-Past Rehab Incr. \$0.01 \$0.01

-Current Total: \$0.46 \$0.235
+The Board of Trustees of the Sound Retirement Trust shall have the authority to establish and enforce a method for reporting contributions on an accounting period basis, rather than a calendar month basis, provided that in no event shall the Employer's total obligation be different than what it would have been on a calendar month basis. - 7.04 Vacation hours for continuing employees shall be reported and corresponding contributions paid in accordance with Article 4, section 4.11. - 7.05 The Employer shall contribute to the Sound Retirement Trust, on behalf of each member of the bargaining unit, contributions to be calculated on the basis of the number of hours for which the Employer is obligated to pay contributions to the Sound Retirement Trust and in accord with the separate Pension Agreement by and between Allied Employers, Inc. and U.F.C.W.
+Union Locals 21, 367, and 1439, U.F.C.W.
+International (AFL-CIO) and Teamsters Union Local 38 and by all amendments thereto and this Section.
+The parties hereby adopt the Preferred schedule under the Rehabilitation Plan of the Sound Retirement Trust as revised December, 2019 with the Preferred schedule to be effective with respect to those subject to the terms of this collective bargaining agreement as of the date stated in the Rehabilitation Plan and applicable Schedule and the Employer's active participants will continue to earn benefit accruals until such effective date of the new future service defined benefit variable plan (VAP) under Section 7.06.
+Until the effective date of the new future service defined benefit variable plan ("Sound VAP Trust"), the Employer will contribute the following amounts:

+Albertsons & Safeway (And Other Similarly-Situated Employers)